ChimoryX/ChimoryX/README.md

 - Don't be a creep
 - I don't use statuses often just politely ask for C+H if you want to make sure!
 - Under 15?
 Please keep a distance for your own safety
-- I won't leave unless you leave first from your seat
+- you can int with me when i didn't put DNI(U P / C / [FRIEND NAME]) you don't understand?
+I'll explain it to you even if I'm not in the mood
-- Mentally unstable
+- Mentally and emotionally unstable
+- Please remind me if I'm too much or uncontrollable THANKIES!!
 ━━━━━━━━━━━━━━━━━━━━━━━━━━
 >  `OMG I LOVE YOU SO MUCH :`
 - "ITS!!
 TV!!
 TIME!!📺✨" - Mr. (Ant) Tenna